sajmera9/BeerCaseStudy1/README.md

 ### 6. Comment on the summary statistics and distribution of the ABV variable.

 Looking at the ABV box plot below.
-There some visual evidence of outliers in the data.
+There is some visual evidence of outliers in the data.
 Looking at the ABV histogram below, there is evidence that the data is slightly right-skewed and the mean is greater than the median.

 ![ABV Box Plot](Visualizations/ABVBoxPlot.png)
 ![ABV Histogram](Visualizations/ABVHistogram.png)